solace-fi/solace-docs/docs/dev-docs/frontend/components/organisms/manage-modal.md

 - `updateCoverAmount` : Calls the product contract to update policy cover amount.
 - `extendPolicy` : Calls the product contract to extend policy's time period.
 - `cancelPolicy` : Calls the product contract to cancel policy.
-- `callWithdrawPolicy` : Calls the spt farm contract to withdraw policy.

 Local Functions: